Lower Mustang Motorbike Tour - 8 Days Itinerary and Costs

 In the 1960s, Hari Lal Simkhada was arranging logistics for Himalayan expeditions before most people had heard of Nepal.
 His son, Ganesh Prasad Simkhada, went on to hold senior positions in Nepal's tourism and mountaineering institutions.
 Today, Shreejan Simkhada runs The Everest Holiday with the same principle his grandfather started with: if you're in our care, you're family.

 We don't outsource your ride to a third-party operator.
 Our guides are our team.
-Your bike has been checked by our mechanic.
-And if anything goes sideways at 3,700 metres, you've got a direct line to us, not a call centre.
+Our mechanic has checked your bike.
+And if anything goes sideways at 3,700 metres, you've got a direct line to us, not a call center.

 Got questions before you book?
 Message Shreejan directly on WhatsApp: +977 9810351300.
 He'll usually reply within the hour.